hyunnna/hyunnna.github.io/about.md

 I applied Centrarium theme made by Ben Centra

-This page is good place to write my learning.
+This page is good place to write my learnings.
-I will post my blog and day life. :)
+I will post my homeworks and day life. :)

-If you want know more about me, come and follow me!
+If you want to know more about me, come and follow me!

 [MY INSTAGRAM](https://www.instagram.com/lovein_glow/)